CDiaz-MS/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

             var linePointer = handController.InputSource.Pointers.First(x => x is LinePointer);
             Assert.IsNotNull(linePointer);

-            // Wait one second and move the right hand to a new position yield return new WaitForSeconds(1);
-            yield return rightHand.MoveTo(new Vector3(0, 0, 2.0f));
+            // Move the right hand to a new position yield return rightHand.MoveTo(new Vector3(0, 0, 2.0f));
         }
         #endregion